anpylar/anpylar-docs/docs/tutorial/top5/index.rst

               'component': DashboardComponent
           },

-This says that when the remaining url to be match is ``dashboard``, the component to be put in play in the ``<router-outlet>`` is:
+This says that when the remaining url to be matched is ``dashboard``, the component to be put in play in the ``<router-outlet>`` is:
 ``Dashboardcomponent``.